Programmes

 Technoclub is run by our experienced and dedicated Delivery Officers, who rotate their teaching so that each session is new and fresh.
 A wide range of computing topics will be covered, making use of a variety of programming languages such as Greenfoot, Logo, Python, BBC micro:bit, Scratch, Lego Mindstorm and some fun (and practical) theory-based Computational Thinking sessions.

-Technoclub runs throughout the school term after school on Mondays at our Swansea University Singleton Campus and Fridays at our Cardiff University hub.
+Technoclub runs throughout the school term after school on Mondays at our Swansea University Singleton Campus and Online on Tuesdays by our Cardiff University hub.
 Content is repeated so please only register for one session per week.

 During the disruption during Covid, we broadcast free, live and interactive weekly sessions on a new topic.
 Previous topics have included Computational Virology, Chattering Chatbots, Ornate Orbits and Gorgeous Gravity.